university-of-york/uoy-design-patterns/src/pages/301-utils.md

 In this example, the function will only be fired _only once_, 250 milliseconds after it's last invocation.
 This could save the function being called hundreds of times and improve your code.

+###UTILS.scrollToHash()

+If a page is loaded with a hash in the URL (e.g. www.york.ac.uk/study**#postgraduate**) it may refer to a tab.
+If there is a tab on the page with that name then this function will fire a click event on the relevant tab and scroll to the top of the tab box.

+If it's not a tab, normal fragment behaviour is not affected.

 ###UTILS.eachIfExists(_selector_ string, _fn_ function)

 For many modules, we search through the DOM to find a certain _js-_prefixed class name and, if we find it, turn it in to a module, e.g. an accordion or a toggle switch.

 This method does that for you, looking for _selector_ and calling _fn_ with each one.

+-